DestinE-Climate-DT/one_pass/docs/source/the_data_request.rst

 Checkpoint Filepath
 -------------------------

 This is the file path, **NOT including the file name**, of your checkpoint files.
 The name of the checkpoint file will be dynamically created.
+If ``"checkpoint":False``, this key:value pair is not required.

 Save Filepath
 -----------------